 Aberdeenshire Coastal Towns Tour

-Our first stops are the villages of Gardenstown and Crovie, located on the red sandstone cliffs.
-We will enjoy views of the Scottish countryside and learn about the villages' history.
+The first destinations are the villages of Gardenstown and Crovie, located on red sandstone cliffs.
+While driving through these towns, we will enjoy views of the Scottish countryside and learn about their history.

-Next, we will visit Pennan, a fishing village from the 18th century known as the setting for the film Local Hero.
-Nearby is New Aberdour beach, home to caves that were once used for smuggling, revealing stories of Aberdeenshire's coastline.
+Next is Pennan, a fishing village with roots in the 18th century and known as the setting for the film Local Hero.
+Nearby is New Aberdour beach, with caves that were once smuggling hideouts, revealing stories of clandestine activities along Aberdeenshire's coastline.

-Our journey continues to Cruden Bay, where we will pause to explore the ruins of New Slains Castle, dating back to the 16th century.
+Our journey continues to Cruden Bay, where we will explore the ruins of New Slains Castle, dating back to the 16th century, offering insights into the area's history.

 Included